MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-actionable-errors.md

 end
 ```

-If the user experience the error, they will see the following error dialog
+If the user experience the error they see the following error dialog

 :::image type="content" source="media/error-dialog-fixit.png" alt-text="Error dialog with fix-it action":::

 ### Example (validation error with a Fix-it action)

-The following AL code illustrates how to setup field validation with a Fix-it action.
+The following AL code illustrates how to set up field validation with a Fix-it action.

 <!-- the code example is copied from SalesLine.Table.al and adjusted to docs -->
 ```AL